-To inform this risk, we use the SLOSH model (spell out acronym), a numerical model used to estimate storm surge heights resulting from historical, hypothetical, or predicted hurricanes.
-It is the NWS model for hurricanes.
-It works with different grids lined up along different segments of coastline, covering the extent of U.S. coasts exposed to hurricanes.
+It can be used to inform this risk we use the SLOSH model (spell out acronym) a numerical model used to estimate storm surge heights resulting from historical, hypothetical, or predicted hurricanes The NWS model for hurricanes.
+It works with different grids lined up along different segments of coastline, covering the extent of US coasts exposed to hurricanes.
 The model is run in the specific grid where impact is expected.